Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 1. Frame capture:
       The analyzeframe function captures video frames from the video element at a specified frame rate, it draws the current frames onto a canvas and retrieves the pixel data as an image.

+2. Greyscale conversion:
+        The pixel data is converted to greyscale using the luminance formula.

 ## Works on:
 - YouTube:
    - Default player